 Table of Contents

-F2 is a nonimmigrant dependent visa which allows the immediate family members of an F1 student visa holder to relocate to the United States.
+F2 is a nonimmigrant dependent visa that allows the immediate family members of an F1 student visa holder to relocate to the United States.
 The spouse and unmarried children (under 21 years of age) of F1 student visa holders are eligible for an F2 visa to enter and live in the U.S.

 Not everyone is entitled to apply under the F2 visa provision.
 An applicant must fulfill the following eligibility criteria to qualify for an F2 visa:

-During the process of an F2 visa application, an applicant must have enough documentary evidence to ascertain his/her identity, proof of birth, relationship with the F1 visa holder, and financial status.
 The following is a complete list of documents and proofs required to apply for an F2 visa: